 Enrollment in the SEE program is based upon an annual random number drawing lottery process that includes consideration of factors such as parents’ place of employment and sibling status.
 Smithsonian employees and siblings of children previously enrolled in the program get priority for all open spaces at SEE.
-Each March, enrollment is determined for the upcoming fall through the lottery process.
+Enrollment is determined for the upcoming fall through the lottery process.
 If a vacancy occurs during the year, a child will be selected from the remaining applicants according to the same lottery results, but always giving priority to Smithsonian staff members and alumni families.

 SEE Priority Tiers